Afghan Australians: Melbourne

 In Melbourne the majority of Afghans live in Greater Dandenong and Casey.
 The recent arrival of Afghan asylum seekers by boat has changed the demography of the Afghan Australian community in a significant way.
 Once only a tiny minority, Hazaras are now more common among the Afghan Australian community in all major cities and small country towns such as Shepparton, Mildura and Swan Hill in Victoria and Griffith in NSW.

 Other cities

 Smaller communities of Afghans are also found in Brisbane and Perth.
 Australian residents at the time of the 2006 Census who were born in Afghanistan arrived mostly in the 1990s (7,707) and since 2000 (8,554).
 Very few had arrived before 1979 (149).
 At that time, 9,356 (56%) had acquired Australian citizenship.

 Language

-Most Afghan Australians are fluent in English and their native Afghan languages such as Dari, Pashto, and Hazaragi.
+Most Afghan Australians are fluent in English and their native Afghan languages such as Pashto and Persian (Dari and Hazaragi).

 Religion

-Islam is the declared religion of most Afghan Australians.
-Additionally, there is a small minority of Christians.
+Most Afghan Australians are Muslims, with an additional small minority of Christians.

-The Afghans have a long history in Australia.
 The Marree Mosque, the first mosque in Australia, was built by Afghan cameleers in the 19th century, and many more mosques were subsequently built by Afghan Australians, including the Adelaide Mosque in 1888–1889, the oldest permanent mosque in Australia.